david-ciro/david-ciro.github.io/_posts/2021-03-31-encapsulation-in-c.md

 }
 {% endhighlight %}

-This is done in many situations and creates a level of indirection that *persuades* users not to access the internal state directly.
+This is done in many situations and creates a level of indirection that *persuades* users to avoid direct access to the internal variables.
 However, this does not preclude this practice, and the user can still use `p->m` to set or get the mass with minimal code footprint.
 To actually prevent this practice we will introduce the concept of *incomplete/opaque types* or *dummy pointers* in the context of encapsulation.

 # Encapsulation

 [Opaque pointers](https://en.wikipedia.org/wiki/Opaque_pointer) allow us to define a set o methods to perform actions or get data from some unspecified object.
-For instance, the previous header can be rewritten as:
+For instance, the previous header file can be rewritten as:

 {% highlight C %}
 // particle.h